stonkmem/beebeesee-2021/README.md

 # FACE

+![logo][../assets/logo.png?raw=true]

 - **F**ace-recognition
 - **A**I for
 - **C**ommunicating
 - **E**motions

-This is an AI Project for detecting emotions based on one's facial expression.
+This is an AI Project for detecting emotions based on one's FACE.
-As sometimes, even we humans can miss out other's emotions when talking.
+Let's FACE it, sometimes knowing others' feelings can greatly improve communication.
+You will never have to FACE the problem of unsincere feedback again!

 ## Clone with